GRIZZLY TOUR: 2.700 MILES FROM CANADA TO MEXICO ALONG GDMBR!

-This time we decided to exceed our limits.
-In July/August 2018 we will cycle along amazing Great Divide Mountain Bike Route, the most recognized and important off-pavement cycling route in the world.
+This time we decided to challenge our limits.
+The 11 of July we will fly to Canada to cycle along amazing Great Divide Mountain Bike Route, the most recognized and important off-pavement cycling route in the world.

 The route crisscrosses the Continental Divide from north to south starting in Banff, Alberta, Canada and finishing at the US/Mexico border in Antelope Wells, New Mexico.
 This route is defined by the word “remote.”
 Its remoteness equates with spectacular terrain and scenery.
 The entire route is basically dirt-road and mountain-pass riding every day.
 It’s approximately 2,700 miles long with over 200,000 feet of elevation gain and loss.
 Colorado’s Indiana Pass, at 11,910 feet is the highest point on the route.